Dulwich Park's gates open daily at 7.30am. Closing times vary throughout the year - see our opening times page for more

 Facilities and features

-- toilets - located by the main car park and in the Francis Peek building and the middle of the park behind the café
+- toilets - located by the main car park and in the Francis Peek building and in the middle of the park behind the café

-- boating lake - offering children and family sized pedalos and traditional rowing boats.
-Open weekends, bank holidays and school holidays, 10am to 5pm (weather permitting) April to October.
-Children are £3 each, adults are £4 each, for a duration of 30 minutes, family ticket is £12.
-No bookings required.
-Boating inquiries only 07902 258 301
+- boating lake - offers children and family-sized pedalos and traditional rowing boats; open weekends, bank holidays and school holidays, 10am to 5pm (weather permitting) April to October; children are £3 each, adults are £4 each, for a duration of 30 minutes, family ticket is £12 (no bookings required); for boating inquiries phone 07902 258 301.
+Check accessibility information for the boat house

 - café - open daily, from 8.30am to 4.30pm and operated by Collicis

 - Dulwich Park trail map (PDF, 784kb)

 - dog walking area - dogs may be walked off the lead on the perimeter path around the park

-- Francis Peek Centre - the centre is available for hire and is ideal for parties and other events.
-With panoramic views across the park and plenty of space.
-Contact Quadron Services Ltd on 0207 708 2806
+- Francis Peek Centre - the centre is available for hire and is ideal for parties and other events, with panoramic views across the park and plenty of space; contact Quadron Services Ltd on 0207 708 2806.
+Check accessibility information for the Francis Peek Community Centre

 - cycle hire - available every day including bank holidays from 10am to 5pm or dusk if earlier, contact London Recumbent Cycle Hire on 020 8299 6636

-- dry garden - the garden aims to demonstrate the wide range of plants that can be successfully grown with little water
+- dry garden - this garden aims to demonstrate the wide range of plants that can be successfully grown with little water

 - winter garden - this garden has been specially planted for winter colour